 ANC 7E is divided into seven Single Member Districts (SMDs), each represented by a commissioner.
 The commissioners are elected to the ANC for two-year terms.
-To find your commissioner, locate your SMD on the map.
+To find your commissioner, use your address to locate your SMD on the map.

 Commissioner Natasha Dupee